JonasAlfredsson/docker-nginx-certbot/README.md

 # More Resources
+Here is a collection of links to other resources that provide useful information.

 ### Good to Know
-[Document][good-to-know] with a lot of good to know stuff about this image.
+[Document][good-to-know] with a lot of good to know stuff about this image and the features it provides.

 ### Changelog
 [Document][changelog] with all the tagged versions of this repository, as well as bullet points to what has changed between the releases.